 Why the change?
 Box springs were designed for thin mattresses, which can’t support a person’s body weight alone.
 Their spring-filled frames absorb shock to make your bed more comfortable.
 But now that mattresses are stronger and thicker, all the coils do is amplify the sound of your tossing and turning.

 So do you need a box spring?
-In a word — no. Most people are replacing their box springs with a mattress foundation.
+In a word — no. Most people are replacing their box springs with a mattress foundation or platform bed.

 What is a Mattress Foundation?